Flames beat slumping Maple Leafs 4-3 for Sutter’s 4th win

 TORONTO (AP) — Mark Giordano broke a tie midway through the second period, Jacob Markstrom made 24 saves and the Calgary Flames beat the slumping Toronto Maple Leafs 4-3 on Friday night.

+“Big plays at big times,” Calgary coach Darryl Sutter said about 37-year-old Giordano.
+“The goal, obviously, is a big play … but he played heavy minutes and did a great job.”

 Matthew Tkachuk, Derek Ryan and Christopher Tanev also scored, and Rasmus Andersson had two assists.
-The Flames improved to 15-13-3, winning for the fourth time in five games since Darryl Sutter returned as coach after Geoff Ward was fired.
+The Flames improved to 15-13-3, winning for the fourth time in five games since Sutter returned as coach after Geoff Ward was fired.

+“We checked well and we gave up very few odd-man rushes,” Sutter said.
+“It was not a track-meet game at all.
+We have a team that can play together.
+If we just eliminated little mistakes in our game and stay out of the penalty box, I think that we can play with them.”

 Mitch Marner, Jason Spezza and Alexander Kerfoot scored for Toronto, and Frederik Andersen stopped 14 shots.
 The Maple Leafs, coming off a four-day break after dropping a pair last weekend, have lost six of seven to drop into a tie for the North Division lead with Edmonton.
 They had a nine-point division lead March 3.